 - A member can purchase a total of 100,000 points each calendar year.
 Between 7th March and 23:59 GMT 31st March 2023, the limit has been increased to 200,000.

 - Members will have the right to cancel any purchases of points for up to 14 days after the date of purchase provided that none of the purchased points have been redeemed.
 If any of the purchased points have been redeemed, the member will not be entitled to a refund for any of the purchased points including those that have not been redeemed.

 - Every purchase comes with a one-off £15/$22 transaction fee.

 Full terms and conditions can be found via this link.

 As far as UK Virgin Atlantic Flying Club accounts go this is what you’ll need to know:

-Because Virgin Atlantic adds a £15 ‘handling fee’ to every transaction the cost per point will vary depending on the bonus on offer and the number of points that you’re buying but, importantly, in this sale, the cost/point when you buy 120,000 points is almost exactly the same as the cost/point when you buy the full 200,000 points so there’s no need to buy the maximum number of points on offer to get the fantastic deal.
+Because Virgin Atlantic adds a £15 ‘handling fee’ to every transaction the cost per point will vary depending on the bonus on offer and the number of points that you’re buying, but, importantly in this sale, the cost/point when you buy 125,000 points is almost exactly the same as the cost/point when you buy the full 200,000 points so there’s no need to buy the maximum number of points on offer to get a great deal.

 If you were to buy the maximum number of points this sale allows you to buy it would cost £3,015 and you would net 340,000 points: